thinclab/gatacdronecontrol/README.md

 1. #include "GaTACDroneControl.hpp".
 2. Instantiate a GaTACDroneControl object.
-3. Call the 'runDroneServer("IP", "Port")' method with the IP and Port of the machine that will be running the client.
+3. Call the `runDroneServer("IP", "Port")` method with the IP and Port of the machine that will be running the client.
 This method should be the last call in your program, as it will run the drone server until the program terminates.

 Writing & Running a Drone Client
 -----